igorwaw/web-advent/content/pages/2016/04-obscurity.md

 Two tasks.
 Part 1 was about calculating a checksum using an unusual algorithm.
 Two slightly interesting things.
 Counter object, which greatly simplified the code.
 And a way to sort dict descending by value, then ascending by key: `sorted(lettercounter, key=lambda x: (-x[1],x[0]))`.
 Get it?
 Let's start from the inside.
-We define a lamba function for key, it returns a tuple. x[1] is the value, - for reversing the sort order.
+We define a lambda function for key, it returns a tuple. x[1] is the value, - for reversing the sort order.
 Then x[0] is the key.

 Part 2 was a simple cypher - addition, subtraction and modulo is all that's needed.